aldica/aldica/docs/GettingStarted-Tomcat.md

 ### Installing Tomcat

+#### Note:
+> _Please note the version of tomcat being installed as, there's a slight configuration change to be made to the
+> AJP connector in server.xml file due to the patching against the [Ghostcat breach](https://www.chaitin.cn/en/ghostcat)
+> security vulnerability.<br/>The relevant changes will be highlighted separately in the appropriate section.
+> <br/> As this breach affected all tomcat versions at the time of discovery, patches were released for different
+> tomcat versions starting from 7 upwards to 9, so if the version of tomcat being used is equal to or greater than the
+> following versions, apply the highlighted changes as shown:
+>   <br/> **Apache Tomcat 9.x -> 9.0.31**
+>   <br/> **Apache Tomcat 8.x -> 8.5.51**
+>   <br/> **Apache Tomcat 7.x -> 7.0.100**
+>   <br/> **Apache Tomcat 6.x -> End of life, not patched.**_

-First, add a tomcat user and
-group on both of the repository servers:
+First, add a tomcat user and group on both of the repository servers:

 ```
 $ sudo adduser --system --disabled-login --disabled-password --group tomcat